Spiced Buttermilk Oatmeal with Dried Fruit and Pecans

 Featured in: “Morning Glory: Breakfast Rituals.”

 - 1 cup steel-cut oats

 - 1 tsp. ground cinnamon

 - 1⁄2 tsp. ground green cardamom

 - One 1-in. piece of ginger, peeled and pounded into a paste

 - 1 tbsp. honey

-- 1 cup mixed dried fruit, such as apricots, dates, and prunes, roughly chopped
+- 1 cup mixed dried fruit, such as apricots, dates, and prunes, coarsely chopped

-- Orange marmalade or raspberry jam, for serving (optional)
+- Orange marmalade or raspberry jam, for topping (optional)

-- Melt butter in a 4-qt. saucepan over medium-high heat.
-Add oats, cinnamon, cardamom, star anise, and ginger; cook, stirring occasionally, until fragrant and oats are slightly toasted, 2–3 minutes.
-Stir in salt and 3 cups water; boil.
-Reduce heat to medium; cook, stirring occasionally, until oatmeal is tender, about 25 minutes.
-Add buttermilk and whole milk; simmer until oatmeal is slightly thickened, 8–10 minutes.
-Stir in honey.
-Serve with dried fruit and pecans and, if you like, a swirl of marmalade.
+- In a medium Dutch oven, melt the butter over medium-high heat.
+Add the oats, cinnamon, cardamom, star anise, and ginger, and cook, stirring occasionally, until the oats are slightly toasted and the mixture is fragrant, 2–3 minutes.
+Stir in the salt and 3 cups of water, bring to a boil, then turn the heat down to medium and cook, stirring occasionally, until the oatmeal is tender, about 25 minutes.
+Add the buttermilk and milk, and continue cooking until the oatmeal has thickened slightly, 8–10 minutes.